 Disclaimer: This page does not set out to give anything other than a glimpse of certain aspects of this area of French Law and professional advice should always be sought from a duly specialised French practitioner prior to undertaking any steps whatsoever.

-Hiring/Firing Staff in France - French Employment Law
+Hiring/Firing Staff - French Employment Law in France

 It is necessary in France to provide a written contract of employment to all staff of whatever grade or level.